Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Boundary computation and inference

-For each $i$ and $q$, we generated $M = 1000$ different paths $(s_{j}, X_{s_j})_{j = 0}^{rN}$ of a Brownian bridge with volatility $\sigma = 1$ and going from $(0, 0)$ to $(1, 0)$.
+For each $i$ and $q$, we generated $M = 1000$ different paths $(s_{j}, X_{s_j})_{j = 0}^{rN}$ of a Brownian bridge with volatility $\sigma = 1$ going from $(0, 0)$ to $(1, 0)$.
 Each path was sampled at times $s_j = j\frac{T}{rn}$, for $j = 0, 1, \dots,rN$, for $r = 1$ and $r = 25$.
-The idea behind this setting is to tackle both the low-frequency scenario, which regards investors with access to daily prices or even smaller amount of data, and the high-frequency scenario, addressing high volumes of information as it happens to be when recording intraday prices.
-We forced each path to pass through $(t_{i}, X_{t_{i}}^{(q)})$ (see Figure \ref{fig:prc}), and used the past $(s_{j}, X_{s_j})_{j=0}^{ri}$ of each trajectory to estimate the boundary and the confidence curves.
-The future $(s_{j}, X_{s_j})_{j=ri}^{rN}$ was employed to gather $M$ observations of the payoff associated to each stopping rule, whose means and variances are shown in Figures \ref{fig:mean} and \ref{fig:var} respectively.
+The idea behind this setting is to tackle both the low-frequency scenario, which regards investors with access to daily prices or less frequent data, and the high-frequency scenario, addressing high volumes of information as it happens to be when recording intraday prices.
+We forced each path to pass through $\left(t_{i}, X_{t_{i}}^{(q)}\right)$ (see Figure \ref{fig:prc}), and used the past $(s_{j}, X_{s_j})_{j=0}^{ri}$ of each trajectory to estimate the boundary and the confidence curves.
+The future $(s_{j}, X_{s_j})_{j=ri}^{rN}$ was employed to gather $M$ observations of the payoff associated with each stopping rule, whose means and variances are shown below in Figures \ref{fig:mean} and \ref{fig:var}, respectively.

-Figure \ref{fig:mean} shows the value functions associated to each stopping rule.
-The red curve being the one associated to the OSB.
-An important fact revealed by Figure \ref{fig:mean} is that, both in the low-frequency and high-frequency scenarios, with just a few initial observations of the asset's trajectory, for which the estimate $\widehat{\sigma}_n$ becomes reliable, the estimate $\tilde{b}_{\widehat{\sigma}_n}$ behaves almost indistinguishable to $b_{\sigma}$ in terms of the mean payoff.
+Figure \ref{fig:mean} shows the value functions associated with each stopping rule, the red curve being the one associated with the OSB.
+An important fact revealed by Figure \ref{fig:mean} is that in both the low and high-frequency scenarios the estimate $\tilde{b}_{\widehat{\sigma}_n}$ behaves almost indistinguishably to $b_{\sigma}$ in terms of the mean payoff after just a few initial observations.\\

+Despite the variance payoff not being an optimized criterion in \eqref{eq:OSP_AmPut_BB}, it is worth knowing how it behaves for the three different stopping strategies, as it represents the risk associated with adopting each stopping rule as an exercise strategy.
+As expected, for any pair $(t, x)$, a higher stopping boundary implies a smaller payoff variance.